plumvillage/wkup-book/mission-statement.md

 Nutshell
 --------

-Wake Up is an active global community of young mindfulness practitioners, **aged 18-35**, inspired by the teachings of Zen Master and peace activist Thich Nhat Hanh.
+Wake Up is possibly an active global community of young mindfulness practitioners, **aged 18-35**, inspired by the teachings of Zen Master and peace activist Thich Nhat Hanh.
 We come together to practice mindfulness in order to take care of ourselves, nourish happiness and contribute to building a healthier and a more compassionate society.

 *We want to help our world which is overloaded with intolerance, discrimination, craving, anger and despair.
 Seeing the environmental degradation caused by our